What Is Trend Analysis?

 Not every business needs the same level of sophistication.
 Here's how to match your approach to your situation:

-Start with: Basic spreadsheet analysis using Excel or Google Sheets Focus on: 3-5 key metrics tracked monthly Investment: Your time plus free tools When to upgrade: When manual analysis consumes more than 4 hours per week
+Spreadsheet analysis (Excel / Google Sheets).
+Focus on 3–5 key metrics tracked monthly.
+Time + Free Tools When manual analysis consumes more than 4 hours per week.

-Start with: Business intelligence platforms with built-in trend analysis Focus on: Department-level trends with weekly or monthly tracking Investment: $5,000-50,000 annually for tools plus dedicated analyst time When to upgrade: When you need faster insights or have multiple locations/segments to track
+BI platforms with built-in trend analysis.
+Department-level trends, weekly or monthly tracking. $5k–$50k / year When you need faster insights or have multiple segments to track.

-Start with: Comprehensive analytics infrastructure with advanced ML capabilities Focus on: Real-time trend detection across all business functions Investment: Significant platform and personnel resources Why: The cost of missed trends at this scale justifies substantial investment
+Comprehensive analytics with advanced ML.
+Real-time trend detection across all functions.
+High Personnel + Platform The cost of missed trends justifies substantial investment.

 Implementing Trend Analysis: Your 90-Day Roadmap